Prince Charles Website Drops Clues He Will Insist Camilla Parker Bowles Be Named Queen, Despite Public Outrage

 There’s been a lot of talk about what title Camilla Parker Bowles will take once Prince Charles becomes King of England.
-While the public has voiced strong opposition of calling Camilla Her Majesty, it sounds like Charles will push for the title once he inherits the throne.
+While the public has voiced strong opposition to calling Camilla Her Majesty, it sounds like Charles will push for the title once he inherits the throne.
 But will Britons ever call Camilla their queen?

-According to The Daily Beast, Charles just removed a statement on his website that said Camilla will not become Queen.
+According to the Daily Beast, Charles just removed a statement on his website that said Camilla will not become Queen.
 The move comes amid inside reports that Charles will declare Camilla Queen after Queen Elizabeth II dies.

 The palace has not confirmed the reports and sources close to Charles say that he is not planning on deviating from the original plan to name Camilla princess consort (instead of the traditional queen consort).

 Charles made an agreement when he wed Camilla that she will never take on the title of Queen once he inherits the crown.
-The agreement was apparently a part of a deal Charles struck with Elizabeth, to get her blessing.
+The agreement was apparently a part of a deal Charles struck with Elizabeth to get her blessing.

 The general public is also against the idea of granting Camilla such a lofty title because of Camilla’s complicated history with Charles.
 Camilla and Charles had an affair when he was married to Princess Diana, a decision that ultimately led to divorce.